 Yaqeen Institute for Islamic Research is dedicated to the publication of original content on relevant topics that is academic, authentic, and accessible.
 Papers that provide answers to doubts for Muslims, and those that nurture conviction in their religion, remain the focus of Yaqeen’s academic line of inquiry.

 By serving as a platform for scholarly discourse and elevating the voices of many talented scholars and academics within the Muslim community, Yaqeen aims to to inspire all Muslims to see the value of their religion and ultimately spur Islamically-rooted contribution within the broader society.
-As such, every paper paper submitted to Yaqeen must fulfill one or more of the following research goals:
+As such, every paper submitted to Yaqeen must fulfill one or more of the following research goals:

 What Islam isn’t.
 Refuting claims made against Islam, contextualizing texts or issues that have been problematized by Islamophobes, and offering frameworks to refute common misconceptions.